 If your increased offer is also rejected, you may have to go even higher or call it a day.
 With newly listed properties, the seller isn’t likely to budge, as opposed to a long-listed property that isn’t selling.

 To get a general idea of the price you could be paying for a property, it’s worth checking property sale websites and reviewing sold house prices from that area.
 These are often prices from Land Registry, so are reliable for comparison.

 You will occasionally find that some houses may end up selling for much less than they are actually worth, possibly due to repossession, being sold to a tenant for a discounted price or something else, like perhaps an inter-family sale.

-If you are still unsure about how to make an offer on a property and need help getting on the property ladder as a First Time Buyer in Durham, you should get the help off an expert Mortgage Advisor in Durham.
-They will do all they can in order to try and get that dream home of yours secured.
+If you are still not sure about the best ways to make an offer on a property and need help getting on the property ladder as a First Time Buyer in Durham, it is worth speaking to a trusted mortgage broker in Durham today.